sassoftware/model-container-recipes/base-image-cli/maspy_base/README.md

 ## Getting Started

+**Note:** The SAS Micro Analytic Service Python (MASPY) base image is used for scoring SAS DS2 models and is not available in current version.

 1. Read the documentation from the parent directory and prepare the environment.

 2. Generate MASPY base image by running the following command: